-Safer West Mercia Plan Improvement Areas Key Performance Indicators

-Putting victims and survivors first Victim satisfaction % of victims satisfied with service

-Total recorded crime Volume of total recorded crime

-TRC - % outcome 1 & 1A

-Violent crime Volume of violence with injury

-Violence with injury - % outcome 1 & 1A

-Volume of rape offences

-Rape Rape - % outcome 1 & 1A

-Building a more secure Robbery Volume of Robbery offences

-West Mercia Robbery - % outcome 1 & 1A

-Posidontial burglany Residential Burglary

-Residential burglary Residential Burglary - % outcome 1 & 1A

-Vehicle crime Volume of vehicle crime

-Vehicle crime - % outcome 1 & 1A

-Domestic abuse Volume of domestic abuse

-Domestic abuse - % outcome 1 & 1A

-Call handling % of 999 calls answered within 10 seconds

-% of 101 calls answered within 30 seconds

-Reassuring West Mercia's Communities Public confidence Overall Confidence - % of respondents that agree or strongly agree they have confidence in local policing

-Visibility - % of respondents that report seeing a police officer or Police Community Support Officer (PCSO) at least weekly

-Emergency response Median Grade 1 response time

-times Median Grade 2 response time

-Reforming West Mercia Financial Outturn is within the agreed budget

-Finance Savings plan is delivered (as part of achieving financial outturn

-Unqualified annual VFM conclusion is received from the External Auditors Environment Reducing the carbon footprint associated with policing

-It has been agreed that in the main, performance management framework metrics will be used to monitor the delivery of the budget in 2023/24.
-This will ensure the activity of the force in delivering the commitments in the budget lead to improvements across key local and national police and crime priorities that most impact communities.
+Safer West Mercia Plan Improvement Areas Key Performance Indicators Putting victims and survivors first Victim satisfaction % of victims satisfied with service Total manufactures Volume of total recorded crime Total recorded crime TRC - % outcome 1 & 1A Volume of violence with injury Violent crime Violence with injury - % outcome 1 & 1A 5 Volume of rape offences Rape Rape - % outcome 1 & 1A Building a more secure Debberri Volume of Robbery offences West Mercia Robbery Robbery - % outcome 1 & 1A Desidential bundless Residential Burglary Residential burglary Residential Burglary - % outcome 1 & 1A Mahiala avina a Volume of vehicle crime Vehicle crime Vehicle crime - % outcome 1 & 1A Domestic abuse Volume of domestic abuse Domestic abuse - % outcome 1 & 1A % of 999 calls answered within 10 seconds Call handling % of 101 calls answered within 30 seconds Reassuring West Mercia's Communities Overall Confidence - % of respondents that agree or strongly agree they have confidence in local policing Public confidence Visibility - % of respondents that report seeing a police officer or Police Community Support Officer (PCSO) at least weekly Emergency response Median Grade 1 response time times Median Grade 2 response time Finance Financial Outturn is within the agreed budget Reforming West Mercia Savings plan is delivered (as part of achieving financial outturn Unqualified annual VFM conclusion is received from the External Auditors Environment Reducing the carbon footprint associated with policing the force in delivering the commitments in the budget lead to improvements across key local and national police and crime priorities that most impact communities.
 The PCC and Chief Constable have both set out a clear commitment to pursuing continuous improvement in relation to the metrics attached.
 Performance will be regularly monitored by way of weekly, monthly and quarterly reporting.
 Performance against the metrics will also be subject to formal holding to account activity as part of the 2023/24 holding to account calendar.